Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 ```

 The **nmap** program can be used for network scanning, ports discovery and banner grabbing (see the Tools page).
-It is a command-line tool, and it offers the **Zenmap** GUI in KaliLinux.
+It is a command-line tool, and it offers the **Zenmap** GUI in Kali Linux.

 ## Vulnerability Scanning